michaelfdeberry/overseer/README.md

         `unzip overseer.zip`

+	This will extract a directory named overseer that will contain all the files for the application.

-        **Note:** Make sure that your working directory is where you want the oversee files to reside.
+        **Note:** Make sure that your working directory is where you want the overseer directory to reside.

 	1. ##### (Option 2) Transferring Files From a PC
         Download the archive for latest version from the [Releases Page](https://github.com/michaelfdeberry/overseer/releases) and extract the files locally.